 Note: Don’t ignore questions after you’ve asked them.
 Customer trust is built on consistency and building a narrative around your brand.

-So, be sure to welcome your customers into your brand's DMs by mentioning it in posts and responding as frequently as possible.
+So, welcome your customers into your brand's DMs by mentioning it in posts and responding as frequently as possible.
 Consider asking customers if you can use their DMs in stories or posts as a visual representation of your willingness to receive and reply.
 As an extension, you cultivate an open and fresh image around your business that’s crucial in today’s market.

 Social Media Contests

 Encourage your audience to get creative with your product/service by hosting competitions.
-Or, ask them to write what they enjoy most about your brand with a prize up for grabs for the winning submission.
+Or, ask them to write what they enjoy most about your brand, with a prize up for grabs for the winning submission.